blockwell-ai/docs/docs/contracts/README.md

 free ebook.

-You can [read more about Blockwell contracts](./blockwell-contracts.md), or select one from the left navigation.
+You can [read more about Blockwell contracts](./blockwell-contracts.md), or select one from the left navigation..